 "Equity" is distinct from "equality" in that as the former refers to allotting healthcare services according to the various needs of persons, the latter evens up what is offered to everyone.
 Equity in health care financing allows for policy options such as putting some intervention in health care services in regions of a given country where life expectancy is lower or disease burden is higher than the other parts of the country.14

-In Ekiti State, there is an Equity Fund - S.15 (2) (d)) EKHIS Law from which the Equity Health Plan is funded - S.4 (1) (a) EKHIS Law.
+In Imo State, there is an Equity Fund from which the Equity Health Plan is funded.
 This is dedicated for the health care needs of the vulnerable persons and indigent persons.